 February 19–23, 2017

-Each night for five nights, new text will be viewable in a window
+Each night for five nights, new text viewable in a window

 “It’s common advice for writers to write what they want to read.
 These texts are offerings of words from dream, thought, and conversation that I enjoy revisiting, and would appreciate coming upon illuminated in a night window.”—KH